NeoTrix2000/Simple-MSIL-Compiler/README.md

 There may be a variety of bugs.

-The sources for this version build independently from the main Orange C branch, except that you may want to use the Orange C includes directory when compiling files with a compiler you build.
+The sources for this version build independently from the main Orange C branch.
+The include files from the ORANGEC compiler exist in this repository as well, an [Appveyor CI](https://ci.appveyor.com/project/LADSoft/simple-msil-compiler) project uses them and some other static data to build an installation setup file after each checkin.
 All sources in this package have a VS2017 community edition solution.

 Run the compiler `occil` on a simple C program (`test.c` is included as an example).